jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 This is not to say victory was assured.
 As the author of "Why the Allies Won" notes, in the middle years, the "conflict was poised on a knife’s edge".
 The point being made here was that Nazi Germany, so obsessed with genetic explanations for its successes, couldn't respond outside of its own extreme beliefs.

-And, over time their beliefs were increasingly self-defeating.
-They instilled fear in all their neighbors, even those supporting them, so despite controlling most of Europe at one point, they got no benefit from it because they invited sabotage instead of cooperation.
+These beliefs were increasingly self-defeating.
+They instilled fear in all their neighbors, even those supporting them.
 While the average German soldier was famously skilled, and radicals like the Waffen-SS fought very hard, many soldiers were checking out.
 Hundreds of thousands of dissenting German soldiers were imprisoned and an estimated 15,000 executed for desertion (for reference America executed one).
-Nazis even resisted mobilizing women as workers or fighters despite their isolated geography once again made natural resources and manpower very limited.
+Nazis even resisted mobilizing women as workers or fighters despite their isolated geography once again making natural resources and manpower very limited.

-While some leaders worked to increase weapons production (which did increase), the regime's economy was trapped inside its own extreme.
-As it promoted genetic based discipline and ingenuity, so its industry and military wanted to showcase their German uniqueness with high-quality and ingenious weapons.
-They did with the famous Panzer tanks, Messerschmitt jet fighter, and many others.
-While impressive in today's museums and documentaries, in war these weapons were frequently unreliable, hard to mass-produce, and had a showroom polish no frontline soldier cared about.
+While some leaders worked to increase weapons production (which did increase), the regime's economy was obsessed with showcasing German superiority by making high-quality and ingenious weapons.
+While the famous Panzer tanks, Messerschmitt jet fighter, and many others are impressive in today's museums and documentaries, in war these weapons were frequently unreliable, hard to mass-produce, and had a showroom polish no frontline soldier cared about.

 For an example, take unglamorous cargo trucks.
-Bullets, food, and fuel are to an army what blood and oxygen are to an organism.
-Soldiers need supplies to win battles.
+Every army needs constant bullets, food, and fuel.
 America put five truck models into production.
 Germany had 151.
-It later cut down to 23 to help increasing production, but it never came close to American numbers.
+It later cut down to 23 to increase production, but it never came close to American numbers.
 Most other German tools had similarly needless complexity.
 This was a logistical nightmare of incompatible parts, which partly explains why horses still pulled most of their supplies.
 For all its planning and engineering, Germany could equip only a small fraction of its military for Blitzkrieg.

 Yet while lagging far behind its enemies in the production of planes, tanks, and ships, the regime kept hunting supposed undesirables for its multiple ongoing genocides.
-It also lost the people it might have won.
-East Europeans who had every reason to hate the Soviet Union for its labour camps and famines were treated worst by the Nazis, and soon fought against their hopeful liberators.
+It also lost the people it might have won over.
+East Europeans who had every reason to hate the Soviet Union for its labour camps and famines were treated even worse by the Nazis, and soon fought against their hopeful liberators.

 Instead of adapting, the Nazis increased their brutality and waited for a self-declared German genius to deliver "wunderweapons" that would save them—never realizing their own outcasts were building the first computers, radar, and the atomic bomb.

 As their conquests were liberated one by one, nothing changed, even at the end.
 Contrary to their doctrine of German nobility, the leadership did not die fighting alongside their soldiers.
 Most hid, fled, or killed themselves.
 As the Thousand-Year Reich was crumbling they wrote that the German nation had failed the racial test of history.
 Beating bunkers had made their reputation.
 Now they died in their own, where no evidence could reach them that it was Nazi beliefs that had failed the nation.

-In Berlin the Allies and the Soviets met over the ruins and divided Europe between them.
+After six years of war, the Allies and the Soviets met over the ruins of Germany and divided Europe between them.
 One extreme was gone.
 The other had just been handed half a continent.
+Extremism of the genotype had failed, and now we get to see how extremism of the phenotype is no better.

-After defeating the Nazis the country moderated its extreme policies with de-Stalinization.
+After defeating the Nazis the Soviet Union moderated its extreme policies with de-Stalinization.
 The country's generals, leaders, and people no longer feared mass executions, imprisonment, or famines.
-But the country could never moderate its core belief: that private property is needless, because properly trained persons are selfless, and therefore personal ambition is always bad.
+But the country could never moderate its core belief: that properly trained persons are selfless, and therefore personal ambition is always bad.

 There were technological triumphs for the Soviets to celebrate.
 To America's great surprise, they launched Sputnik, the world's first satellite (1957), then achieved more breakthroughs with the first fusion reactors (1958) and sending probes to Venus (1966-1983).
 But Soviet progress stalled for the same reason a Soviet biologist could not study genetic theory.
 The state owned the laboratories, the military, and everything else.

 When state doctrine wins every argument, individuals with different ideas are out of luck.
 As a result, Soviet society had no "people in a garage," no small businesses, no labor unions, no independent universities, no non-sanctioned ambition.

-It was the Soviet leaders job to protect society from these exploitive classes.
-The result would be a classless communist utopia.
+The Soviet leaders' job was to protect society from these exploitive classes, especially by removing anyone's access to private property.
+When the most important tools and land is controlled by educated persons, the result would be a classless communist utopia.

 With so much responsibility vested in leadership, their actions must be shielded from reproach.
-And, countrary to their doctrine, but faithful to the human nature they wanted to correct, leadership acted selfishly.
-They withheld military and scientific developments from reaching the tools regular people used.
-TVs, calculators, toilet paper didn't change much through Soviet decades.
+And, contrary to their doctrine, but faithful to the human nature they wanted to correct, leadership acted selfishly.
+They withheld their society's many military and scientific developments from reaching the tools regular people used.
+Despite going to Venus, TVs, calculators, toilet paper didn't change much through Soviet decades.

 Without independent research or private property there was nothing anyone could do about it.
 The result was a society with little "creative destruction."
-Factories waited for government ministries to supply raw materials and production targets.
-But, planning a huge economy was easy to get wrong.
-Factories got too many of one compoonent and to few of another, resulting in store shelves chronically empty of useful products.
+Instead, factories waited for government ministries to supply raw materials and production targets.
+The result was factories got too many of one component and too few of another, resulting in store shelves chronically empty of useful products.

-Everyone knew, the best jobs were rising in the government hierarchy.
+With so much power vested in government everyone knew the best jobs were rising in the hierarchy.
 The classless society was therefore self-policing.
-Opposing ideas were filtered out with each new promotion and training session.
-Especially so, because in a society without free commerce, better control over state property was the best currency.
+Opposing ideas were filtered out with each new promotion and training session, especially because in a society without free commerce, control over state property was the only currency.
 The system could correct itself—genetics was allowed again after 1964—but instead of investigating nature, trying new things, and seeing what worked, everyone learned to wait for instructions.

 In contrast, when America put rockets in space, average citizens were following along in real-time on radios and TVs sharing the same technology.
 As Soviet innovation stalled in the 1970s, the Soviet Union grew ever more dependent on oil exports to fund a bloated state bureaucracy and military.
 It needed to buy the advanced industrial equipment, and even food, it could not produce itself.
 Regular workers joked "we pretend to work, they pretend to pay us".
-When VHS tapes of bountiful western supermarkets pierced through government propaganda, and oil prices fell in the 1980s, the entire Soviet system imploded as its various peoples either voted to abandon it or watched as even once-committed believers let the communist project die.
+When video tapes of bountiful western supermarkets pierced through government propaganda, and oil prices fell in the 1980s, the entire Soviet system imploded as its various peoples either voted to abandon it or watched as even once-committed believers let the communist project die.

 People selecting winners and losers is not itself a problem.
 Every farmer selects, every teacher selects, every coach selects.
 The problem was what the extremists were selected on.
 Class origin and bloodline aren't measures of fitness; they're faces in a crab shell.
 As we learned in the Game of Life, nature keeps score on something else entirely: adaptations that harvest resources inside an ecosystem.
 Failing this test is why nature removed these extremist regimes within a lifetime.

+## Chapter 13—Moderation Is Natural

 The West was different.
 Not by intent, but by structure.
 The power to create and modify society and technology was placed in many hands.
 Legislatures, courts, states, churches, unions, universities, private companies, and other institutions each held a piece, and none held enough to purge a whole category of persons or ideas.

 Exclusion and oppression were real, and often brutal.
 Government overreach existed.
 Businesses could be very selfish.
 But nothing was ever total, because there was always another jurisdiction, another employer, another lab.
 Complacency certainly happened, the interwar militaries being one large example.
 But when reality hit, like with Blitzkrieg and later Sputnik, the West responded faster and better than its extremist adversaries ever could.

 This is because of something we learned earlier when noting the Milgram experiment.
 This was the test where participants shocked a "learner" for failing to remember some words, when the pencils that would have helped the troubled man were sitting right there on the table.
 With power spread across so many centers, someone in the West could find a way to pick up, give, or make a needed tool.
 Thus, the ethical could help the needy, dreamers could open a business, risk-takers could challenge a boss, regulators could insist on safety upgrades, academics found somewhere new to research, and customers were free to buy what they needed.

 "Life could find a way", as the saying goes.
-So, the technological ecosystem in the West, from producers to predators, was be staffed more completely and therefore mass-produced more diverse tools than anyone else.
+So, the technological ecosystem in the West, from producers to predators, was staffed more completely and therefore mass-produced more diverse tools than anyone else.

 The system was not perfect.
-There was civil rights marches, environmental protests, contested elections, but the West looked messier, because problems were actually being addressed instead of assuming the ideological belief made them go away.
+The many civil rights marches, environmental protests, contested elections, showcase that well enough.
+But friction is a feature not a bug.
+The West looked messier, because problems were actually being addressed instead of assuming the ideological belief made them go away.
+A British Prime Minister Churchill even joked "democracy is the worst form of government except for all the others".
+That is an impossible joke to just tell in many extremist society, nevermind a leader saying it.

-So although imperfect, the West's system was far more adaptive to environmental changes.
+So while never perfect, multi-party democracy with free-market economics was less blinding and therefore far more adaptive to environmental changes.
 Because sometimes a person has the exceptional genetic gifts to change the world.
 Sometimes the educated bureaucrat should regulate society.
 Neither extreme was wrong about everything, which is exactly why neither could be discarded.

 As biology shows many times over, an organism is a mixture of good genes and the right lessons on how to use them.
 Tradition and novelty should co-exist.
 An ecosystem is a mixture of these organisms because their different characteristics are needed to find the best niches inside the environment.
 Conservatives tend to appreciate genotype based tradition and instinct to mass-produce what works, and the progressives like phenotype diversity and want to embrace what's new.